virtual-world-framework/vwf/README.md

 <!-- - Download and run the [VWF Windows Installer](http://download.virtualworldframework.com/files/VWF_Windows_Install.exe). -->

 - The Windows Installer has temporarily been taken down for maintenance.
-In the mean time, to install on Windows, do what the next sentence says:
+In the mean time, follow our [Installation Instructions](http://virtual.wf/documentation.html#install).

 For more complex installations, such as working on VWF core, please see our [Installation Instructions](http://virtual.wf/documentation.html#install).